Myo Plus is a myoelectric pattern recognition system proprietary to Ottobock. But it will soon face the same price competition as other PR systems.

 - ensuring that the pattern for each movement is distinct from the patterns of all the other movements;

-This type of training is not as sophisticated as the training provided by Infinite Biomedical Technologies for its Sense pattern recognition system, which uses interactive games to encourage users to practice.
+This type of training is not as sophisticated as the training provided by IBT’s Sense or Coapt’s Gen2 recognition systems, which use interactive games to encourage users to practice.
 But it should be sufficient to allow a dedicated user to achieve success.

 One of the challenges of myoelectric control systems, especially those dependent on skin-surface sensors, is that the state of a user’s residual limb is not constant.
 It can change with things like temperature (swells when hot, shrinks when cold), humidity (skin sweat), and muscle fatigue.

 When this happens, users need the ability to quickly recalibrate their pattern recognition system.
 The Myo Plus app allows users to do this.
-The process is not quite as convenient as the push-button feature provided by Coapt Engineering’s Gen2 system but, again, it should be sufficient for users to adjust their calibration as needed.
+The process is not quite as convenient as the push-button feature provided by Coapt’s Gen2 but, again, it should be sufficient for users to adjust their calibration as needed.

 User Feedback Survey & Results